henriquecastror/open-code-community/content/authors/JoachimSchork/_index.md

 ---
 Joachim is a statistician, R programmer, and the founder of the Statistics Globe education platform.
 You can find more tutorials of Joachim by visiting his homepage https://statisticsglobe.com/ or his YouTube channel https://www.youtube.com/c/statisticsglobe.
+Facebbok ((https://www.facebook.com/statisticsglobecom/))